HertZxdz/HertZxdz/readme.md

-This is the real Github (Check name github HertZxD) Version
+This is the real Github (Check name github HertZxDz) Version
 Version : 4.35
 Compatible growtopia version : 4.19